 a Where more than two persons have been nominated for a position to be filled by the Council and none of those persons has received an absolute majority of votes in their favour, the name of the person having the least number of votes shall be struck off the list and a fresh vote taken.
+These votes can be made confidentially by indicating on a piece of paper the candidate they favour.

 This process shall continue until a majority of votes is given in favour of one person.

 A tie in votes may be settled by the casting vote exercisable by the chairman of the meeting.